ssbb/koepckeae/README.md

 koepckeae is a 34-key unibody split keyboard higihly inspired by Pete Johanson's [Zaphod Lite](https://gitlab.com/lpgalaxy/zaphod/-/tree/main), featuring hotswap support, splay, and spaced out thumbs.

+> **WARNING**
+> This repo is designed to be experimental.
+It's not a solid solution - I am planning to change things to fit my needs.

 ## BOM

 | Qty | Name                                                        | Source                                                                                                             |